KrystianBajun/hotels-flights-radar/README.md

 - the first one checks air connections
 - the second is responsible for providing information about hotels
-- the third one searches additional information in google for example the overall rating and hotel photos
+- the third one searches additional information in google for example overall rating and hotel photos
 - the fourth searches for information on historical flight prices
 - the app constantly updates the exchange rate so provide the real price of the trip